mlpack/mlpack/doc/tutorials/movement_recognition.md

 Finally, we build a small `float32` neural network that learns to recognize the movements with the highest possible accuracy.

-The example is split into four small independent programs.
-Each one of them can be run by the user to do one specific task.
-It is up to the user to combine them or integrate such a functionality in their project.
-Our main target is to provide an example on how such a software can be built:
+The example is split into four small independent programs, each of which performs a single task:

 | Program    | Built from         | Uses mlpack? | Purpose |
 |------------|--------------------|:------------:|---------|